feathersjs/docs/guides/react.md

 </html>
 ```

-This setup is not recommended for a production environment however because [Babel](https://babeljs.io/) will transpile our `public/app.jsx` every time on the fly in the browser.
+> **ProTip:** This setup is not recommended for a production environment because [Babel](https://babeljs.io/) will transpile our `public/app.jsx` every time on the fly in the browser.
 Follow up how to use React with NPM [in the React documentation](https://facebook.github.io/react/docs/getting-started.html#using-react-from-npm) and how to use the Feathers client modules in the [client chapter](../clients/feathers.md).

 ## Application Bootstrap

 All of the following code should go in `public/app.jsx` which the HTML file already loads.
-The first step is to add some placeholder boilerplate if a user image or other user information doesn't exist:
+The first step is to add a placeholder user in the event that a user image or other user information doesn't exist:

 ```js
 // A placeholder image if the user does not have one